Brú Pension Fund Loan policy

 5.4

-In the case of property purchase, the fund will consider the purchasing amount to be according to the purchase offer or an official purchase aggreement.
-The applicant can apply for an additional loan that covers the ratio from 65% to 75% of the purchase amount.
-If the applicant meets the conditions under section 4.5.2 the rate can be up to 85% of the purchase amount.
+In the case of property purchase, the fund will consider the purchase amount to be according to the purchase offer or an official purchase aggreement.
+The applicant can apply for an additional loan that covers a mortgage from 65% to 75% of the purchase amount.
+If the applicant meets the conditions under section 4.5.2 the mortgage can be up to 85% of the purchase amount.

 5.5

-The mortgage ratio cannot exceed 100% of the combined fire insurance and ground property value.
+The mortgage can not exceed 100% of the combined fire insurance and ground property value.

 5.6